vendia/blog/releases/2022-01-31-releasenotes.md

 </p>
 <p align="center">Figure 2: Smart Contracts details page</p>

-Additionally, we are now auto-populating the query args based on the input query when invoking a smart contract.
-Previously, the `Input Query` Args was empty `{}`.
-The default value of inferred keys is set to `null`.
-You will replace `null` with a valid value.
+Additionally, we now auto-populate the `Input Query Args` input box based on the query provided with the smart contract.